benhoyt/benhoyt.github.com/writings/2020-07-01-generics-in-go.md

     }
 </pre>

-<p>Taylor and Griesemer have developed an experimentation tool (on the <a href="https://go.googlesource.com/go/+/refs/heads/dev.go2go">go2go</a> branch) that converts generic Go code as specified in this proposal to normal Go code, allowing you to compile and run generic code today.
-There's even a version of the Go playground that lets you share and run code written under this proposal online &mdash; for example, here is a <a href="https://go2goplay.golang.org/p/XdSJZ9K5-5E">working example</a> of the <tt>Stringify</tt> function above.</p>
+<p>Taylor and Griesemer have developed an experimentation tool (on the <a href="https://go.googlesource.com/go/+/refs/heads/dev.go2go">go2go</a> branch) that converts generic Go code as specified in this proposal to normal Go code, allowing developers to compile and run generic code today.
+There's even a version of the Go playground that lets people share and run code written under this proposal online &mdash; for example, here is a <a href="https://go2goplay.golang.org/p/XdSJZ9K5-5E">working example</a> of the <tt>Stringify</tt> function above.</p>

 <p>The Go team is asking developers to try to solve their own problems with the generics experimentation tool and send detailed feedback in response to the following questions:</p>